Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_distancing_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_distancing_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_distancing_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_distancing_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_distancing_timer_ - Default: 10 - Seconds a player must be near another player before damage starts.\
 _randomat_distancing_interval_ - Default: 2 - How often damage is done when players are too close.\
 _randomat_distancing_distance_ - Default: 100 - Distance a player must be from another to be considered "near".\